 Palmetto Bluff has a rich tradition of hunting and shooting activities, dating back at least a century to its founding as a hunting estate in 1902.
 Visitors today can tap into the region’s history and test their aim at the Palmetto Bluff Shooting Club, a veritable institution with 15 shooting areas, including sporting clay stations, a five-stand station, and a wobble deck.
 All experience levels are welcome on this massive 40-acre tract, leaving plenty of space between guests.
 Of course, if you prefer gripping a 7-iron rather than a rifle stock, the 18-hole May River Golf Course offers a splendid alternative.
 The par-72 Jack Nicklaus Signature Course undulates along the riverbank for nearly 7,200 yards, offering a challenging diversion for both newcomers and experienced players.

-The nearby Wilson Lawn and Racquet Club caters to athletes of a different ilk, offering eight Har-Tru tennis courts, two immaculate croquet lawns, two bocce courts, a well-stocked pro shop to help you dress the part and a collection of courtside shelters to house your spectators and fans.
+The nearby Wilson Lawn and Racquet Club caters to athletes of a different ilk, offering eight Har-Tru tennis courts, two immaculate croquet lawns, two bocce courts, pickleball courts, a well-stocked pro shop to help you dress the part, and a collection of courtside shelters to house your spectators and fans.
 To help you warm up before your match, the River House and the nearby Canoe Club fitness facilities are stocked with state-of-the-art fitness equipment, and both have a saltwater pool for that all-important victory lap.

-If you’re feeling lucky, try your hand at fishing among the myriad ponds and lakes that dot the landscape, many of which are well-tended and have been kept sustainably stocked with largemouth bass and bream for the past 70 years.
-If saltwater fishing is more to your liking, you can also charter a vessel and cast a line for redfish, tarpon and sea trout among other fresh fare.
+If you’re feeling lucky, try your hand at fishing among the myriad of ponds and lakes that dot the landscape, many of which are well-tended and have been kept sustainably stocked with largemouth bass and bream for the past 70 years.
+If saltwater fishing is more to your liking, you can also charter a vessel and cast a line for redfish, tarpon, and sea trout among other fresh fare.